erwan2212/NTHASH-FPC/README.md

 Wierdly enough, loading notepad.exe with this method and then launching cmd.exe from there works...

 todo:
--decrypt sam hashes online (rather than patching lsass) and offline -enum logondata
+-decrypt sam hashes online (rather than patching lsass) and offline : done in v1.1 -enum logondata
 -patch logondata (and perform pth)